Datura-ai/snx-task/notes.md

-# Candidate Nodes: Python API Development for Task Executor
+# Candidate Notes: Python API Development for Task Executor

 ## Interpretation Ultimate Goal of the Project